jsrpy/Deployment/README.md

 It allows user inputs of a name and a message to encrypt.
 The app will return the encrypted message.
 At the backend, all user inputs and the timestamp will be recored in the `record.csv` file.

 ### Working with Linux Server
+System administration is rarely taught even for computer science students.

 Here I will guide you through step-by-step how to set up your linux server and deploy the python app as I do.

 Every time you open a new machine you would update it to the latest one: